Guh314/nvim_config/README.md

 # Introduction

-This j a personal config, that I'm 100% sure will get big enough to weight as much as any distribution without meeting half of their functionalities.
+This a personal config, that I'm 100% sure will get big enough to weight as much as any distribution without meeting half of their functionalities.

 It doesn't have a installation script.